-In the insect brain, dopamine-releasing nerve cells are crucial to the formation of both punished, rewarded memoriesJuly 18th, 2012 in Genetics /
+In the insect brain, dopamine-releasing nerve cells are crucial to the formation of both punished, rewarded memoriesJuly 18, 2012 in Medicine & Health / Genetics

 Children quickly learn to avoid negative situations and seek positive ones.
 But humans are not the only species capable of remembering positive and negative events; even the small brain of a fruit fly has this capacity.
 Dopamine-containing nerve cells connected with the mushroom body of the fly brain play a role here.
 Scientists from the Max Planck Institute of Neurobiology in Martinsried have identified four different types of such nerve cells.
 Three of the nerve cell types assume various functions in mediating negative stimuli, while the fourth enables the fly to form positive memories.